 Best time to visit Tawang is from April till October.
 Be prepared for incessant rains if you are traveling here after the arrival of monsoon in India

-Established as a retreat from the scorching heat of summer by British in then Madras, Ooty is still pervaded by a distinct colonial charm.
+Established as a retreat from the scorching heat of summer by the British in the Madras, Ooty is still pervaded by a distinct colonial charm.

-Activities here include visiting various sunset points, botanical gardens, tea plantations, lakes and various waterfalls.
-Doddabetta Peak, Tiger Hill and Ooty Lake are most popular attractions here.
+Activities here include visiting various sunset points, botanical gardens, tea plantations, lakes, and various waterfalls.
+Doddabetta Peak, Tiger Hill, and Ooty Lake are the most popular attractions here.